-The exam requirement in California is rather simple: Bachelor degree with 24 credit hours of accounting together with 24 hours of business courses.
+Fulfilling the California CPA requirement is actually rather simple: you need a Bachelor degree with 24 accounting credit hours and 24 business credit hours.

-When it comes to licensure, it gets more complicated with 2 pathways — you can choose to complete the full 150 credit hours ,or 120 credit hours with one extra year of experience.
+When it comes to licensing, it gets more complicated with 2 pathways — you can choose to complete the full 150 credit hours, or 120 credit hours with one extra year of experience.

 *Important*: While a Social Security Number (SSN) is not required to sit for the exam, in order to ultimately get the CPA license from California, you need to have a SSN.